Ankit-4545/Peer-to-Peer-Distributed-File-Sharing-System/Readme.md

 ### Integrity Verification and P2P Strategy:
 Each downloaded piece is verified against its hash, and the complete file is checked against the full-file hash.
 This allows safe, parallel downloads from multiple seeders, with retries for failed pieces, ensuring robust file sharing with full integrity guarantees.

+### Assumption made
+* Both tracker is up at the start.
+* If a tracker goes down it wont come up in the current session.

 ## Execution instruction:
 1. For tracker:
 * cd tracker